Sonic allows you to ssh into an instance quickly.

 sonic ssh understands.

-sonic ssh EC2_TAG_FILTER sonic ssh ECS_SERVICE --cluster stag sonic ssh ECS_CONTAINER_ID --cluster stag sonic ssh ECS_TASK_ID --cluster stag
+sonic ssh EC2_TAG_FILTER sonic ssh ECS_SERVICE --cluster staging sonic ssh ECS_CONTAINER_ID --cluster staging sonic ssh ECS_TASK_ID --cluster staging

 The EC2 tag filter uses the ‘tag-value’ filter as described in the AWS describe-instances filter docs.
 This filter is independent of the tag-key filter, which means any EC2 tag value will match, regardless of the tag key name.
 Sonic does not support spaces in the EC2 tag filter.